 5. Thank you for registering for our event

 Are you holding an event, e.g. a webinar or seminar?

-Make sure you don’t get double-registrants by sending a confirmation email to those who just registered on the spot.
+Make sure you extend your gratitude to the users that showed an interest in your event and eliminate the chance of getting double-registrants by sending a confirmation email to those who just registered on the spot.

 Don’t have people second-guessing whether they registered or not.
 Send an email right away.